Stillwater’s Rob Walker: The Technician

 Another Kind of Band

-When Stillwater's first chapter closed alongside Capricorn's collapse, Rob took music with him and stepped into a different kind of uniform.
+When Stillwater's first chapter closed alongside Capricorn's collapse, Rob took music with him and stepped into a different uniform.
 He enlisted in the Air Force Band system, first with the Air Force Band of New England at Pease Air Force Base in New Hampshire, and later on active duty with the Band of the U.S. Air Force Reserve at Robins back home.
 In between, the Air Force took him to Japan, another chapter in a life that had already moved from Germany to Georgia and back again, always finding music waiting at the other end.

 Friends from the base who had been showing up at Stillwater gigs helped nudge him toward the idea of joining the military band.
 The plan was for him to go through basic training in a Drum and Bugle Corps flight, the path where band recruits train alongside other musicians headed for the same post‑graduation stages.
-But timing shifted and he found himself in a regular flight instead, which meant he had no built‑in music community, no one else practicing scales in the next bunk, just the same Texas heat and marching orders everyone else got.
+But timing shifted and Rob found himself in a regular flight instead, which meant he had no built‑in music community, no one else practicing scales in the next bunk, just the same Texas heat and marching orders everyone else got.
 He went through it, made it, and has ever since shrugged off any attempt to make it sound heroic.

 The full band at Robins had around sixty members and performed large community-relations events at schools, colleges, air shows, and public ceremonies, often alongside Air Force recruiters.
-But the larger ensemble regularly split into smaller units, including jazz groups, pop combos, rock bands, even a bagpipe ensemble, depending on the assignment.
-Rob played in the rock group Reserve Generation, which occasionally slipped off-base to play local venues like the Drop Zone in Warner Robins, though not under its official military name.
+The larger ensemble regularly split into smaller units, including jazz groups, pop combos, rock bands, even a bagpipe ensemble, depending on the assignment.

 Military band names evolved constantly anyway.
 Rob joined what was then called the 581st Reserve Band before the Air Force shifted toward more formal titles like Band of Liberty or Band of the Air Force Reserve.
 The music stayed the same while the paperwork kept changing.